WWE Friday Night Smackdown preview: The SummerSlam fallout edition - Pro Wrestling Dot Net

 -AJ Styles vs. Karrion Kross

-Powell’s POV: Edge celebrating 25 years was announced for the August 18 edition.
-Friday’s Smackdown will be live from Calgary, Alberta at Scotiabank Saddledome.
+Powell’s POV: Edge celebrating 25 years was announced for next week’s edition.
+Tonight’s Smackdown will be live from Calgary, Alberta at Scotiabank Saddledome.
 Join Jake Barnett for his weekly live review of Smackdown as the show airs Fridays on Fox at 7CT/8ET.
 Jake’s audio reviews are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment